yykids/RDS/en/console-guide.md

     * Storage: Enter volume size of DB instance.
         * Between 20GB and 1,000GB
     * Availability Zone: Select an area where DB instance is to be created.
+    * Database File Encryption: User data files and backup files are encrypted.
 > [Note] Unless a selected VPC subnet of Compute & Network is connected with internet gateway, floating IP is not available.
 > [Note] VPC subnet, once selected, cannot be changed.
+> [Note] By enabling database file encryption, performance may be degraded more or less.

 Specify backup information on the **Backup & Access Control** page.